Our director, Levent Kerimol considers what we mean by ‘community led’?

 Arrangements where residents cannot control these organisations can perpetuate the same paternalistic landlord-tenant relationships that exist across affordable and private rented housing.
-This paternalism even exists to some extent with disempowered consumers buying generic new-builds, without real control of what is provided.
+This paternalism is even present to some extent with constrained consumers buying generic new-builds, without real control of what is provided.
 It is a mentality of charity bestowed unto beneficiaries, which can be disempowering, however well-intentioned.

 Without a resident/community membership making decisions or controlling the organisation by electing the board or governing body, there is little difference to any other housing association, however large or small.

 If people are happy with the way things are run, democratic control may not always be vigorously exercised, but simply having the ability to elect the board, or stand to be on the board, is empowering, and encourages behaviours that are more considerate to member wishes from those in leadership positions.
 Not all community led housing organisations are perfect.
 Democratic cultures need to be actively practiced and embodied so they are not lost, and there is a responsibility to share knowledge and information.